 For our final experiment, we compare how FLID-DL competes with TCP Reno and TCP SACK.
-We have n TCP and n FLID-DL streams share a common bottleneck of 0.5n Mb/s.
-We vary n and calculate the throughput for the final 50 s of a 100 s simulation.
+We have n TCP and n FLID-DL streams share a common bottleneck of 0.5nMbps.
+We vary n and calculate the throughput for the final 50 seconds of a 100 second simulation.

-Fig. 9(a) shows the relative throughput of FLID-DL and TCP for a drop-tail queue of size 7n packets.
+Figure 9a shows the relative throughput of FLID-DL and TCP for a DropTail queue of size 7n packets.
 Each point in the graphs represents the throughput of an individual stream.
 We also show the mean throughput for each type of stream.
 In this figure, which is representative of a large number of additional simulations, FLID-DL and TCP share the available bandwidth equitably.

-Fig. 9(b) shows the relative throughput of FLID-DL and TCP when we increase the drop-tail queue size to 25n packets.
-In this scenario, FLID-DL is unfair to TCP and the average FLID-DL flow achieves a throughput four to eight times larger the average TCP flow.
+Figure 9b shows the relative throughput of FLID-DL and TCP when we increase the DropTail queue size to 25n packets.
+In this scenario, FLID-DL is unfair to TCP and the average FLID-DL flow achieves a throughput 4 to 8 times larger than the average TCP flow.
+FLID-DL is slightly more fair in conjunction with TCP SACK.

-FLID-DL becomes less fair to TCP as the queue size increases, since it does not adjust its reception rate in response to changes in the network RTT.
-In contrast, a TCP flow responds to the increased latency introduced when a queue fills by reducing its rate of additive increase.
-Because of this, in an environment where variable queueing delays can account for a significant portion of the end-to-end latency, FLID-DL will not be fair to TCP.
-Of course, this effect could be ameliorated by changing FLID parameters, such as the nominal RTT.
-The experiment does suggest that achieving fairness to the extent that FLID-DL and TCP realize nearly identical throughput over a wide variety of network conditions may not be realizable.
-Nevertheless, our experiments reveal that FLID-DL can be made to be roughly fair to TCP, in that the throughput achieved is within a small constant factor of TCP streams sharing the same end-to-end path, across a large spectrum of situations.
+FLID-DL is less fair to TCP as the queue size increases, since it does not adjust its reception rate in response to changes in the network round trip time.
+On the other hand, when the queue fills up, the delay increases and a TCP session slows down its transmission rate.
+Because of this, in an environment where varying queueing delays can account for a significant portion of the end-to-end latency, FLID-DL will not be fair to TCP.

+Figure 9: The fairness of FLID-DL and TCP Reno for a queue size of (a) 7n and (b) 25n.

-VI.
-CONCLUSION
+6. CONCLUSION

-We have demonstrated that the use of dynamic layering admits an elegant solution to large IGMP leave latencies, without requiring changes to IGMP, routers, or other multicast routing protocols.
-We have also outlined the FLID scheme, which generalizes the RLC protocol to accommodate a wide spectrum of multiplicative increase rates but eliminates some of its complexity, such as the need for bandwidth probes.
-DL combined with FLID provides a significant step toward a complete and scalable receiver-driven congestion control algorithm for layered multicast.
-We hope that our experiences with FLID-DL will encourage additional interest and work in multirate multicast congestion control.
+We have demonstrated that the use of dynamic layering admits a simple solution to large IGMP leave latencies, without requiring changes to IGMP, routers, or other multicast routing protocols.
+We have also outlined the FLID scheme, which generalizes the RLC protocol but eliminates some of its complexity, such as probing.
+DL combined with FLID provides a significant step towards a complete and scalable receiver-driven congestion control algorithm for layered multicast.
+We hope that the introduction of FLID-DL will encourage additional work in multicast congestion control, and lead to quick standardization of the ALC approach in the RMT working group within the IETF [8].